It Must Be Love (Labi Siffre song): Madness version

-Madness's version was originally issued as a standalone single in late-1981, reaching #4 on the UK singles chart, and appeared on their UK number one compilation album Complete Madness the following year, and on many other Madness compilations since.
-In 1983, it peaked in the US Billboard chart at #33.
+Madness's version was originally issued as a standalone single in late-1981, reaching number 4 on the UK singles chart, and appeared on their UK number one compilation album Complete Madness the following year, and on many other Madness compilations since.
+In 1983, it peaked in the US Billboard chart at number 33.

 In 2009, Madness's cover version was featured in an advertisement for LoveFilm.
 In 2012, it was featured in a US advertisement for Volkswagen Passat.

 In 2012, Madness performed the song with Olly Murs at V Festival.

 Music video

 The video mostly shows band members playing in a white room and standing over a grave.
 It also features guitarist Chris Foreman and saxophonist Lee Thompson playing their instruments underwater.
 A killer whale is also seen.
 Foreman appears at the start of the video warning viewers not to attempt the "very dangerous stunt" they are about to see.
 Labi Siffre makes a cameo appearance as a violin player.